Diastema: Causes, Symptoms, & How To Fix Gap In Teeth

 Benefits of this method:

-• Effectiveness: If you have a large space between your teeth, and other teeth in your mouth are crooked, this approach is best.
+• Effectiveness: If you have a large space between your teeth, and other teeth in your mouth are crooked, this approach is best, says the American Dental Association.
 You'll get all of the help you need.

 • Supervision: An orthodontist manages your care in a series of appointments.
 If something goes wrong, your doctor is there to help.